Lake Oroville Community Update for April 16, 2021.

 California State Parks manages the Lake Oroville State Recreation Area, where you can find up-to-date information on weather, launch ramps and other activities at the lake, and make camping reservations, at ReserveCalifornia.

 California Department of Fish and Wildlife operates the nearby Feather River Fish Hatchery and Oroville Wildlife Area.
 The hatchery website provides information on visiting hours and fish raised there.
 The wildlife area website contains information on recreation, hunting and history of the area.
-To inquire about a tour of the hatchery, call our Oroville Field Division at (530) 534-2306.
+To inquire about a tour of the hatchery, please contact the Department of Water Resources Tour Guide at (530) 534-2306.

 Along with State Parks, DWR operates the Lake Oroville Visitors Center (also known as Kelly Ridge Visitors Center).
 It features interpretive displays on Oroville Dam, area geology, wildlife and habitat, hydroelectric power and cultural and historical artifacts.
 An audio-visual room with on-request videos and a 47-foot viewing tower overlooking the dam and lake are added Visitor Center attractions.